 The popular British-curriculum Bangkok International Preparatory School is entering a new phase of delivering academic, sporting and extra-curricular opportunities from nursery through to Year 6 at its Sukhumvit 53 campus.

-Bangkok Prep follows the English National Curriculum and offers classes from nursery to Year 6 at its campus next to the Thong Lo BTS station in the heart of the residential neighbourhood Sukhumvit 53.
+Bangkok Prep follows the National Curriculum for England, and offers classes from Nursery to Year 6 at its campus next to the Thong Lo BTS station, in the heart of the residential neighbourhood Sukhumvit 53.
 Founded in 2003, this is a school that’s popular with expat and local families alike; there’s a population of around 800 students representing more than 40 nationalities, with 55% non-Thai students and the remaining 45% Thai students.

 There’s a strong sense of Britishness here: the majority of teachers are from the UK, the academic year runs from August to June with three terms, and students work towards taking IGCSEs and A Levels at Bangkok Prep’s secondary school.
 An education at Bangkok Prep also features a world languages programme, a strong focus on competitive sport, and eco-friendly initiatives.

 While Bangkok Prep is a mid-sized school, it has built up a very close-knit community; this is largely due to the presence of an active and highly valued parents association called Friends of Bangkok Prep’ (FOBP).

 “The role of FOBP is vital to the good function of the school – parent volunteers are a visible presence on campus both helping out with events and helping in the classroom.”

 The learning path at Bangkok Prep begins with the early years curriculum for 3 to 5-year-olds, which is based on the UK’s Early Years Foundation Stage framework.
 This focuses on communication and language, physical development, personal, social, and emotional development, literacy, maths, global awareness, and art and design.
 There are also specialist lessons in Thai language and culture, music, PE, and swimming.